awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

    1. Expand the **Environment variables** section to specify environment variables to inject into the container\.
 You can specify environment variables either individually using key\-value pairs or in bulk by specifying an environment variable file hosted in an Amazon S3 bucket\.
 For information on how to format an environment variable file, see [Passing environment variables to a container](taskdef-envfiles.md)\.

-   1. \(Optional\) To configure the commands that determine if a conatiner is healthy, exapnd **HealthCheck**, and then configure the following items:
+   1. \(Optional\) To configure the commands that determine if a container is healthy, expand **HealthCheck**, and then configure the following items:
-      + For **Command**, enter a comma\-separated lis of commands\.
+      + For **Command**, enter a comma\-separated list of commands\.
 You can start the commands with `CMD` to run the command arguments directly, or `CMD-SHELL` to run the command with the container's default shell\.
 If neither is specified, `CMD` is used\.
       + For** Interval**, enter the number of seconds between each health check\.
 The valid values are between 5 and 30\.
       + For **Timeout**, enter the period of time \(in seconds\) to wait for a health check to succeed before it's considered a failure\.
 The valid values are between 2 and 60\.
       + For **Start period**, enter the period of time \(in seconds\) to wait for a container to bootstrap before the health check commands run\.
 The valid values are between 0 and 300\.
-      + For **Retries**, enter the number of times to rety the health check commands when there is a failure\.
-The valie values are between 1 and 10\.
+      + For **Retries**, enter the number of times to retry the health check commands when there is a failure\.
+The value values are between 1 and 10\.

    1. \(Optional\) Choose **Add more containers** to add additional containers to the task definition\.
 Choose **Next** once all containers have been defined\.